PsuAstro528/Spring2019-website-src/content/lessons/week14/project.md

 lastmodifieremail = "ebf11 at psu dot edu"
 +++

-# Submit Completed Class Project
+# Grading Rubric for second parallelization method
 {{%excerpt%}}
 - Choice of portion of code to parallelize (1 point)
 - Choice of approach for parallelizing code (1 point)